asmitak1234/E-Krisshak-backend/README.md

 ## Functionalities

 - *User Authentication*: Users can register and log in to their profiles.
+- *Responsive Design*: The frontend is designed to be responsive and dynamic that works on various devices.
 - *Navigation*: Users can navigate to different web pages(Home , List , Manage) through Side Navigation Bar.
+- *Form Handling*: User input and form submissions are handled with proper validation mechanisms.
 - *CRUD Operations*: Perform create, read, update, and delete operations on the main resources.
-- *Responsive Design*: The frontend is designed to be responsive and works on various devices.
 - *API Integration*: The frontend communicates with the backend via a RESTful API.

 ## Deployment